 2020 brought the start of a new decade, and with it, a sense of optimism for positive changes to how we live our lives, but we’ve had a rough start.
-Welcoming the new year with unprecedented natural events, our impact and destruction as a species is clearer than ever, and how we encounter and live with nature has certainly come into question.
+Welcoming the new decade with unprecedented natural events, our impact and destruction as a species is clearer than ever, and how we encounter and live with nature has certainly come into question.
 From bushfires to floods, a global pandemic to foreseeable economic strain, it is clear these global events and challenges are bringing a reevaluation of how we live our lives, and present an opportunity to make some significant shifts to both larger systems and our daily behaviours.
 Amongst all of this comes a prominent day for the planet and humans: Earth Day.
-But you might be wondering why Earth Day is important, and how you can get involved from afar.
+But you might be wondering why Earth Day is important, and how you can get involved no matter where you are.

-Now more than ever, Earth Day, falling on Wednesday 22 April this year, provides an important opportunity to appreciate, reflect, and demonstrate action to protect this planet we call home.
-So, for its 50th anniversary, let’s take a look at how this significant day came to be—and what we can do to celebrate while we maintain social distancing.
+Now more than ever, Earth Day, falling on Thursday 22 April this year, provides an important opportunity to appreciate, reflect, and demonstrate action to protect this planet we call home.
+So, let’s take a look at how this significant day came to be—and what we can do to celebrate and support the planet in 2021.

 A brief history

 The first Earth Day took place in the 1970s, born from the desire for individuals to acknowledge the need for greater care for nature across industry and society as a whole.
 The initiative emphasises the now dominant human over planet relationship, rather than a civilisation in harmony with its environment.

 Let’s take a momentary deep dive into some technical stuff: in geological (planetary) time, this shift to humans dominating the planet has been classified as Anthropocene (which unofficially began around the 1950s), defined as “the most recent period in Earth’s history when human activity started to have a significant impact on the planet’s climate and ecosystems”.